Baphomet42/baphomet42.github.io/group935/log.md

         + Add wall texture to left and stone to right both with 220 height
         + Resize canvas to 640x270
         + Combine 12 images

+# Word Choice, Capitalization, etc.

++ Common words should be consistently capitalized in all maps
+    + This goes for names of perks, weapons, rooms, etc.
++ Page element consistency:
+    + `"header"` texts should use title case capitalization
+    + `"alt"` texts should usually be 1 sentence without ending in a period, but not using title case capitalization
+    + Most other texts should use common sentence capitalization and grammar (always ending in a period)